pshanmukha/Task-Manager/README.md

 * Create, edit and delete tasks
 * Mark tasks as completed or incomplete
 * Filter tasks by completion status
-* Sort tasks by due date or creation date
 * Search for tasks by keyword
 * Responsive and user-friendly interface
 ## ✨Technology Stack